felschrr/felschrr/README.md

-# Hi there 👋
+# Hey 👋

-🇫🇷 My name is Félix, and I am a Web developer student, currently studying in **Master 1 Produits et services multimédias**.
+I'm Félix, and I am a Web developer student, currently studying in **Master 2 Produits et services multimédias**.

 - 🔭 I’m currently working on some of my personal projects as a hobby.
 I mostly using Next.js to create my web apps.